Fey (singer)

-During the 2000s, Fey released her albums Vértigo (2002), La Fuerza del Destino (2004), Faltan Lunas (2006), and Dulce Tentación (2009).
-With the second receiving a Latin Grammy Award nomination for Best Female Pop Vocal Album.
-With more than 10 million records sold worldwide, she is one of the best-selling Latin music artists, and holds the record of being the first female soloist to achieve more than 95,000 attendances in 10 performances at the National Auditorium.
+During the 2000s, Fey released the albums Vértigo (2002), La Fuerza del Destino (2004), Faltan Lunas (2006), and Dulce Tentación (2009).
+La Fuerza del Destino received a nomination for the Latin Grammy Award for Best Female Pop Vocal Album.
+Having sold more than 10 million records worldwide, Fey is one of the best-selling Latin music artists.
+She also became the first female solo artist to draw more than 95,000 attendees across 10 performances at the National Auditorium.